rafael-santiago/dev-enigma/README.md

 ```

 Of course that this sample is pretty dull because it is kind of statical.
 You should to implement an application
-which receives the enigma settings by command line and also the data buffer.
-Well, the device is done now this
+which receives the ``Enigma machine`` settings by command line and also the data buffer.
+Well, the device is done
-kind of code is up to you.
+now this kind of code is up to you.

 ### What are usage lines?